Click on the categories below to view the questions and answers.

 A : No, they must be used in the region where the company partnered to obtain them.

-Q : Do you offer safe rides during the week or in early November and January?
+Q : Do you offer safe rides during the week or in early November and January for your headquarters ?

 A : No safe rides are offered on weeknights except Fridays, and occasionally one Thursday per campaign.
 Safe rides are only available on the evenings selected by the headquarters.
 Dates are listed on the registration form, on our Facebook pages, and on our posters.
 (The first evening is the last Friday in November, and the last safe ride evening is December 31.)